Mobility Master Plan

 As part of the plan’s final phase, new mobility infrastructure recommendations outline where and how future improvements should happen across London.
 These recommendations are based on technical studies, public input, and community priorities, and are designed to help London become a safer, more sustainable, and more connected city.
 To explore the recommended mobility infrastructure recommendations for roads, transit, cycling and sidewalks, visit london.ca/mobility.

-A Notice of Completion has been posted and the Mobility Master Plan (MMP) is being placed on public record for a review period in accordance with the requirements of the Municipal Class EA process.
-Please provide comments by October 8, 2025.
+A Notice of Completion has been issued, and the plan is now on the public record in accordance with the requirements of the Municipal Class Environmental Assessment (EA) process.

 Phone: 519-661-4580